pietervdvn/Luchtlichtje/README.md

 ## Assembly instructions

 - Start with placing the resistors.
-The resistor 'R1'-Brightness takes the XXX-ohm resistor, the other three have 220-ohm resistors.
+The resistor 'R1 Different'-resistor (bottom right) takes the 1-mega-ohm resistor
+- The other three have 10-ohm resistors (upper and left side).
 - Next, place the leds.
 Be carefull, they have to be oriented correctly: the flattened sides go in the middle.
 Green leds down, red leds up - just like traffic lights.
 Solder them neatly and straight.
 - Place and solder the header pins on the backside of the board.
-- Flash the software on the nodemcu and place it on the backside.
+- Flash the software on the nodemcu and place it on the backside (see above).
 - Gently break the board along the cutlines on the right.
 If they don't come off, use a knife on the back side of the board.
 - These small rectangular break-off pieces can be slided in the main board, to place it on your desk.
 - The break-off parts easily fall of the board when lifted.
 To prevent this, place a piece of wire through the holes in the break-off part and the main board.